MMZK1526/Haskell-Graphs/README.md

   * **Pre:** The given node is in the graph.

 * `isConnected :: Graph a => a -> Bool`
-  * Test if the undirected graph is connected;
+  * Test if the undirected graph is connected.
-  * The polymorphic type `a` represents the graph.
   * **Argument 1:**
     * The undirected graph.
   * **Result:**